-Through these observations, one may perceive that none of the method is reliable and perhaps there are no practical implications of output gap.
-These observations, however, are in line with the available literature.
-Literature mentions that the diversification of results of output gap with respect to different methods is not unusual and attributes it to a set of reasons.
-Among these reasons, it is important to note and as pointed out earlier, the potential output is not directly observable.
+Literature, mentions that the diversification of results of output gap with respect to different methods is not unusual and attributes it to a set of reasons.
+Among these reasons, it is important to note as pointed out earlier, that the potential output is not directly observable.
 Therefore, it depends on how it is defined and estimated.
 The statistical methods are sometimes quite different to the structural methods in their specification and may produce different estimates of the potential output and the output gap.
 Another reason for this can be limitations of these methods, illustrated under each method respectively in the preceding section.

-Despite these limitations, output gap is still considered as the best measure to gauge the supply/demand pressures in the overall economic analysis from the policy judgment point of view.
+Despite these justifications of varying results, output gap is still considered as the best measure to gauge the supply/demand pressures in the overall economic analysis from the policy judgment point of view.
 For this purpose, the methods of estimations (both structural and statistical) have been modified by making them either flexible or expanding them to incorporate more information for better judgment of the potential output.
-Such developments can be observed from the estimates, as mentioned in Section 2, of CBO, IMF, OECD, and several other central banks over time.
-Moreover, controversies relevant to the computation of potential output remain at their level at the end of the day.
+Such developments can be observed from the estimates of CBO, International Monetary Fund (IMF), Organization for Economic Cooperation and Development (OECD) and several other central banks over time.20 Moreover, the controversies relevant to computation of potential output remain at their level at the end of the day.

 These curiosities lead this study to estimate all commonly used methods for the estimation of potential output for Pakistan's economy to observe demand/supply pressures over time.
-Hence we compare the estimates of output gap with each other through the common sample correlation and statistical summary analysis in Table 2.
+Hence we compare the estimates of output gap with each other through the common sample correlation and statistical summary analysis in Table 3.
 The volatility (standard deviation) is different between the methods, with the SVAR method being the most volatile and the Baxter-King method the least.
 The magnitude of the volatility also varies between the six methods with the SVAR method having the highest magnitude and Baxter-King method having the least magnitude.
-Nonetheless, a close look at the graphs shows that the absolute trend of the results presents somewhat identical behavior of movement over time.
+Nonetheless, a close look at the graphs shows that the absolute trend of the results presents somewhat identical behavior of movement over the time.
+Table 4 provides a clear picture of the turning points with reference to each method during analysis.
+Since the different measures depict different turning points and different degrees of slack in the economy, they also signal the need for substantially different policy responses, both in terms of the timing and magnitude of policy changes.
+Table 4 helps to recognize the periods of economy with excess or deficient characteristics over the time period of 57 years.21